manoj-kumar-joshi/Earth-Terrain-Data-Graph/data_generation/README.md

 ## Jupyter Notebooks used to generate data

-This repository contains jupyter notebooks related to single use case in separate directory.
-Each Notebook creates some csv files which will be pushed to tigergraph using separate project.
+This directory contains jupyter notebooks related to single use case in separate directory.
+Each Notebook creates some csv files which will be pushed to tigergraph using separate script.
-  1. [dem_UC2](https://github.com/yogeshEB/tg_clg_data_generate_eb/tree/main/dem_UC2): The input file for this use case is a raster image with some elevation related information etc..
+  1. [use_case1](https://github.com/ElectronBridge/Earth-Terrain-Data-Graph/tree/main/data_generation/use_case1): The input file for this use case is a raster image with some elevation related information etc..
 After processing the resulting data will contain the csv containing hex_id against every point and its elevation etc with grouping.

 ### Requirement for python notebooks to run